droman892/react-scoreboard/README.md

 ## Roadmap

 This React scoreboard application is an on-going project, open to contributions and critique.
+Functionality that could improve the UX may include the following:
+1) having the player component(s) slide in descending value according the the number of points they hold
+2) optimizing the application's mobile layout
+3) connecting a back-end to preserve changes to state

 ## Bugs and Issues